If you encounter issues loading this site, please refresh the page by using Ctrl + F5 if on Windows or Cmd + Shift + R if on Mac.

 On the East Side, near Parking Lot 4, shrubby cinquefoils and species roses are blooming.
 Cow parsnip is just beginning to bloom in Crowley Marsh just past Parking Lot 5.
 The East Woods are shady and green.
 On the West Side, great angelica is starting to bloom west of Lake Marmo near the dam (Parking Lot 28).
 At the Schulenberg Prairie (Parking Lot 25), the summerlong bloom season is just beginning.
 To explore the entire prairie, be sure to bring a hat and water!

-This is the last Bloom Report of 2023, but the Arboretum is beautiful in every season.
+This is the last Spring Bloom Report of 2023, but the Arboretum is beautiful in every season.
 In addition to flowers and gardens, there are plenty of trails to explore the tree collections, woodlands, and prairies.
 Enjoy the many shades of green this summer.

-About the Bloom Report
+About the Spring Bloom Report

 Learn More